Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 5:

 Once you have created the input and the output it's time to set up the policy.
-Click in **ADD NEW**.
+Click **ADD NEW**.

 .. image:: images/policyWithGUI/5.png
    :height: 700 px